 There are three sections of the British educational system.
 Early education covers the ages of 3 to 4.
-Primary school covers the ages of 4 to 11.
-Secondary school covers the ages of 11 through 18.
+The primary school covers the ages of 4 to 11.
+The secondary school covers the ages of 11 through 18.

 Typical Daily School Schedule

-The first two hours are followed by recess which is generally a fifteen minute break.
+The first two hours are followed by a recess which is generally a fifteen-minute break.
 During that period children eat a snack more often than not brought from home and play the usual childhood games such as Fishy Fishy or Queenie Queenie.
-After recess there is generally a short spelling test followed by another hour of either Math or English.
+After recess, there is generally a short spelling test followed by another hour of either Math or English.

 Subject matter for the last 2 hours is generally quiet in nature.
 Often it will involve reading, science, history, or computer science.